NVIDIA/NVFlare/examples/advanced/experiment-tracking/README.md

 ## MetricsExchanger

-The `metrics-exchanger` folder contains examples swapping out the LogWriters for the `ForMetricsExchanger` versions.
+The `metrics-exchanger` folder contains examples swapping out the `LogWriters` for the `LogWritersForMetricsExchanger` versions.
 These are paired with `MetricsRetriever` which uses a `metrics_exchanger_id` to set up a Pipe for in-memory metrics exchange.
 The `MetricsRetriever` then sends the metrics as events to the Receiver.